Evansville Christian School: Middle school

 Preceding the 2015/16 school year, both ECS's elementary and junior high students studied at the original east campus.
 However, as class sizes began to grow, the school worked up a partnership with First Southern Baptist Church to accommodate a middle school campus.
 As of the 2021/22 school year, the Cullen campus consists of seventh and eighth grade students.

 High school

 Talks of establishing a high school began in the early 2010s.
 In 2014 and 2015, the school board began raising money for a free-standing high school campus on a 16-acre site near the intersection of Epworth Road and Lincoln Avenue.
 They began construction in early 2016 and accommodated their first freshman class of high school students at their middle campus on Cullen Avenue.
 The new Epworth campus opened up to begin the 2017/18 school year.
 The high school site was a 43,000 square foot building with eight flexible learning spaces, two large science laboratories, large music and art rooms, a full-size gym, and a commons area.

+Debts

+As of 2021, the elementary building is missing an additional piece, estimated to be worth ~$1.9 million.
+It has not been added since.
+It is believed that the school has incurred some amount of debt from this, and it is unlikely that this debt has been resolved due to a recent expansion of the high school in 2025.